music-encoding/guidelines/_guidelines-v4/09-textencoding/03-namesdates/02-namesdatesspecialized/04-namesdatespersnames.md

 {:.gloss}
 **'genname' (generational name)**: contains a name component used to distinguish otherwise similar names on the basis of the relative ages or generations of the persons named.

-However, the recommended practice is to employ the following sub-elements provided the namesDates module:
+However, the recommended practice is to employ the following sub-elements provided by the namesDates module:

 {% include desc elem="addName" %}
 {% include desc elem="famName" %}